inkyarev/ror2-run-generator/README.md

 # Risk of Rain 2 Run Generator
 This is a run generator for RoR2.
 It can generate you the character to play, a route to take, and artifacts to select.
 It reads from your savefile in order to generate relevant runs.

-It is customizable through settings.json
+It is customizable through settings.toml
 ## How to use
 - Download and install [.NET Runtime for .NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).